Glossary

 Tokenization – infographic

-The tokenization process consists of transforming an asset into a token.
-In other words, any good or right that has a financial value can be converted into a type of “symbol,” or token.
+Any asset or right that has financial value can be converted into a type of “symbol” or “token”, called a token.

 How does tokenization work?